 A McKinney Family Violence Lawyer Can Help with Protective Orders and Custody Modifications

 In Texas, the legal mechanism for preventing ongoing family and domestic violence is a “protective order.”
 The Texas family courts will issue protective orders against abusive parents in any situation where:

 - Family violence has occurred; and,

 - Family violence is likely to occur in the future.

 In cases of family violence against children, judges can issue Protective Orders that prohibit further acts of family violence, prohibit communication between the abusive parent and the child, prohibit the abusive parent from going near the child’s home or school, and establish parental rights regarding possession and visitation.

-If necessary, our attorneys can help you seek a temporary protective order on an emergency basis.
+If necessary, our child abuse attorneys can help you seek a temporary protective order on an emergency basis.
 This temporary order will be valid for up to 20 days.
 To secure ongoing protection, during this 20-day period we can work with you to present a compelling case for a final protective order.
 Final protective orders are typically valid for two years.

 In addition to seeking necessary protective orders, we can also file to modify your current custody arrangement.
 The Texas family courts allow for modification of custody under limited circumstances, including in cases of family violence.
 While the courts generally favor allowing children to spend time with both parents (as this is generally viewed as being in a child’s “best interests”), extricating a child from an abusive situation takes priority over virtually all countervailing considerations.

 Can I Keep My Children Away from Their Other Parent?